Hans Fischer Senior Fellowship

 - a budget plan,

-- a time plan regarding the candidate’s projected periods of stay at TUM,
+- a time plan regarding the nominee’s projected periods of stay at TUM,

 - an outline for an international, ideally interdisciplinary workshop/colloquium, to be organized during the active Fellowship period,